 - 3/4 to 1 cup canned pumpkin puree*

-- Strain through a fine-mesh strainer or a strainer lined with cheesecloth.
+- Strain through a fine-mesh sieve or a strainer lined with cheesecloth.
 Pour into a clean pitcher or bottle and chill until ready to serve.
 Juice will settle after sitting, so shake or stir before pouring.

 *There’s about 1 3/4 cup pumpkin puree in a 15 oz. can of pumpkin puree.
 This recipe, along with Curried & Sweet Pumpkin Pasties, uses up a whole can.
 If you don’t want to make pasties (I get it), you can double this recipe or use the remaining in one of these great suggestions from The Kitchn.